StuntsPT/NCBI_Mass_Downloader/README.md

 This program will download sequences *en masse* from several NCBI databases (at the user's chioce).
 It will run on both python2 and python3!

+##Installation
+Not required.
+Just clone the repository or uncompress one of the releases and run from there.

 ##Usage:
 To use the GUI version: